 2. If you keep saying that shareholders are part owners of the company how come you didn’t have a say in this merger decision?

 Firstly, this is a hypothetical portfolio, we don’t actually own the shares… Perhaps we should’ve been clearer…

 But for argument’s sake, if we did own the shares then we would have had the opportunity to vote.
 For any proposed merger or acquisition, all shareholders get to vote.
 The company will release information about the proposed merger or acquisition and will release information on how shareholders can vote on the proposal.
 Generally, if a company’s board is supportive of a proposal it will pass, however, mergers and acquisitions are voted down by shareholders from time to time.
 So if you own shares and you feel strongly about a proposal you have the right to express your opinion as a part owner of the company.

 3. So why did Afterpay and Touchcorp merge?

 Afterpay and Touchcorp have had a strong relationship for a while now.
 Touchcorp developed Afterpay’s software and processed Afterpay’s payments for them.
-From this the boards of Afterpay and Touchcorp decided there was significant opportunity for the two companies to grow their businesses together.
+From this the boards of Afterpay and Touchcorp decided there was a significant opportunity for the two companies to grow their businesses together.
 Importantly, Touchcorp’s software developer talent will allow Afterpay to continue innovating and improving their product offering while Afterpay’s existing clients will improve Touchcorp’s recurring revenue streams.